andmikael/dispmanager/README.md

 As of right now, only brightness adjustment is supported.

 dispmanager uses ddcutil to communicate with your monitors virtual control panel (VCP) using DDC/CI protocol.
-Because ddcutil is developed for linux, this program is not platform agnostic and only works with linux.
+Because ddcutil is developed for linux, this program is not platform agnostic.

 Most monitors support DDC/CI communication, but laptops rarely support it.